charlesisfeline/Isaiahs-Aethonian-Trilogy/README.md

-# Friday Night Funkin' - Bird Engine
+# Friday Night Funkin' - Isaiah's Aethonian Trilogy
-## DISCLAIMER - THIS IS A SUB-ENGINE OF [CODENAME ENGINE](https://github.com/FNF-CNE-Devs/CodenameEngine)
+## this uses modified [CODENAME ENGINE](https://github.com/FNF-CNE-Devs/CodenameEngine) cuz yes

-Originally used on FNF Vs SC.
-This custom engine includes the following features

-- Modchart aggregates
-	- Skewable notes
+- Skewable notes????
+- LIVE CHARTING

-- Full Lua Script support (non-Psych)
+- Full(?)
+Lua Script support Gameplay Scripting, customizable states, we did not finish NDLL managing in LUA yet sorry
-    - Gameplay Scripting
-	- Customizable States
-    - Custom States
-	- NDLL management (WIP)

-**NOTE**: Due to the limited Lua flexibility, do not consider it as a Scripting replacement, but as a complement.
+**NOTE**: Due to the limited Lua flexibility, do not consider it as a scripting replacement, but rather a complement.
 Remember that the main scripting system of this engine is HScript.

 Known issues in the beta:
 - Some options are missing

 Build instructions are below.
 Press TAB on the main menu to switch mods.

-Also, the command `.\bird test` uses the source assets folder instead of the export one for easier development (Although you can still use `lime test windows` normally).
+Also, the command `.\iat test` uses the source assets folder instead of the export one for easier development (Although you can still use `lime test windows` normally).

-### Original Engine Info

 ## Codename Engine

 Codename Engine is a new Friday Night Funkin' Engine aimed at simplifying modding, along with extensiblity and ease of use.<br>
 ### Before making issues or need help with something, check the official website [HERE](https://fnf-cne-devs.github.io/) (it contains a wiki of how to mod with EXAMPLES, an api, lists of mods made with Codename Engine and more)!!!
-#### The Base Engine includes many new features, as seen [here](FEATURES.md)<br>
+#### The engine includes many new features, as seen [here](FEATURES.md)<br>
 #### Wanna see the new features added in the most recent update?
 Click [here](PATCHNOTES.md)<br>

 ## How to download